rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 [Beta Distribution](http://stats.stackexchange.com/questions/47771/what-is-the-intuition-behind-beta-distribution)

-Normal Distrubtion is the heart of frequencist core(Central Limit Theorem), and we use normal distribution to inverse lookup the probability of a given x value.
+Normal Distribtion is the heart of frequencist core(Central Limit Theorem), And Normal Distribution Diagram is a probability density diagram, so once the mean and standard deviation is known, we can use inverse lookup the probability of a given x value.

 [Beta Distribution](https://www.countbayesie.com/blog/2015/4/4/parameter-estimation-the-pdf-cdf-and-quantile-function) is the Bayestist equavilant of Normal Distribution.